open-io/oio-sds/oio/xcute/doc/README.md

 ### Create a job

-Here are the jobs you can create.
+Here are examples of the jobs you can create.

 ```shell
 > openio-admin xcute rawx rebuild [SERVICE_ID]